HIDGlobalDocs/style-guide/docs/a-to-z/r/root-directory.md

 # root directory

-In content for developers, use *root directory,* not *home directory,* to refer to the directory or folder from which all other directories or folders branch.
+In content for developers, use *root directory*, not *home directory*, to refer to the directory or folder from which all other directories or folders branch.
 In Windows, the root directory is indicated by a backslash (\\).
 Don’t shorten to *root* when you mean the directory.

 In other content, use *top-level folder*.